marnelfr/noteKeeper/README.md

 The cumulative distribution percentage information shown on the helping screen when creating a new app is not up to date as information provided at [Android Dashboard](https://bit.ly/adroiddashboards)

 ## Activity
-According to the android documentation, an activity is a single, focused thing that a user can do.\
+According to the android documentation, **an activity is a single, focused thing that a user can do**.\
 > They serve as the place to present a User Interface (UI)
 >> Provide a window
 >> UI is built within that window using a series of classes derived from the base class View.